As usual, the characters and station belong to Paramount. I'm just enjoying

 "Tongo tonight, Commander?" he asked.

 "Why not?"
 I shrugged.
-At least I would be doing something with someone tonight - even if it was only Quark.
+At least I would be doing something with

 "The usual time then."